raku-community-modules/URI/README.md

     method segments(URI::Path:D:) returns List:D

 Returns a list representation of the path segments.
 In a URI, the path segments are the strings between slashes ("/").

+### method rel2abs

+    method rel2abs(URI::Path:D: URI::Path:D $base) returns URI::Path:D

+Compute a new path by appending the path object's path to base.

+If the path object already is absolute (has a leading '/'), it is returned unaltered.

 ### method gist